PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/USAGE.md

 To be able to use variations, single-use options and internal variables properly, you need to persist the dialogue data after each execution.

-If you create a new `ClydeDialogue` without doing it so, the interpreter will show the dialogue as if it was the first time it was run.
+If you create a new `Bonnie` without doing it so, the interpreter will show the dialogue as if it was the first time it was run.

 You can use `dialogue.get_data()` to retrieve all internal data, and then later use `dialogue.load_data(data)` to re-populate the internal memory.